What is Bitcoin: The Short and Long Answers

-Bitcoin Mining is a The time period over which you re-pay the loan More you might hear thrown around quite a lot.
+Bitcoin Mining is a term you might hear thrown around quite a lot.
 To understand it in the most basic way you need to know that miners are participants in the Blockchain who work to synchronize the distributed nature of the Blockchain.
 Their reward for this is actual partial coin payout.
 This is a concrete way to make money.
 You might even hear comparisons to mining as printing money.
 In some ways this is true, but it’s short sighted.

 Mining is a different way to profit from cryptocurrency and Bitcoin specifically.
 Mining is also a form of investment because you are investing capital to have a well preforming mining rig.

 There is a lot of overhead to mining.
 The main overhead is elaborate hardware that will work to compete in the Blockchain.
 This is very competitive and successful mining rigs can cost thousands of dollars.
 It’s not uncommon for people to work in teams called “pools” where they split mining earnings.
 The upside to mining can be high but so is the price of entry.
 Here are some points to keep in mind.